TISUnion/PrimeBackup/docs/cli.md

 ```
 $ python3 PrimeBackup.pyz export --help
 usage: PrimeBackup.pyz export [-h] [-f FORMAT] [--fail-soft] [--no-verify]
+                              [--no-meta]
                               backup_id output

 Export the given backup to a single file

 positional arguments:
-  backup_id             The ID of the backup to export
+  backup_id             The ID of the backup to export.
+Besides an integer
+                        ID, it can also be "latest" and "latest_non_temp"
   output                The output file name of the exported backup.
 Example:
                         my_backup.tar

 options:
   -h, --help            show this help message and exit
   -f FORMAT, --format FORMAT
                         The format of the output file.
-If not given, attempt to
+If not given, attempt
-                        infer from the output file name.
-Options: tar, tar_gz,
+                        to infer from the output file name.
+Options: tar,
-                        tar_xz, tar_zst, zip
+                        tar_gz, tar_bz2, tar_xz, tar_zst, zip
   --fail-soft           Skip files with export failure in the backup, so a
                         single failure will not abort the export.
 Notes: a
                         corrupted file might damaged the tar-based file
   --no-verify           Do not verify the exported file contents
+  --no-meta             Do not add the backup metadata file
+                        '.prime_backup.meta.json' in the exported file
 ```

 As a demonstration, here's an example usage that shows the overview of the database